keul/haunts/README.rst

 **Link**
   (text)

   Leave this empty.
-It will be filled with a link to the event inside Google Calendar.
+It will be filled with a link to the event inside Google Calendar

 **Action**
   (char)